 Too light to set off landmines

 When some people first hear about our work, their first thought is that the rats are used detonate the landmines they find - we can categorically state that this is not the case!
-The HeroRATs are too light to set off the landmines and not s single rat has ever died in a minefield.
-However they do occasionally die from disease, whilst friendly pairs have been known to fight and inure each other.
-And of course, like it or not, all the HeroRATs, just like us, will eventually grow old and depart this world.
+The HeroRATs are too light to set off the landmines and not a single rat has ever died in a minefield.
+However they do occasionally die from disease, and of course, all the HeroRATs, just like us, will eventually grow old and depart this world.

 All of our handlers are guided by strict procedures on correct rat handling and interaction.
 Handling a rat needs to be carried out firmly, yet with a gentle touch.
 They need to feel comfortable and secure so are picked up in a way that supports their large frame, and are held close to the body.
 Our rats do not like to feel exposed, thus vulnerable to predators in the wild.
 Rats, like many habituated animals, respond better to confident handlers.